jenspapenhagen/react-include-jsp-example/README.md

 npm run build
 ```

-under "react-app\dist\"
-we will find an "index.html"
-and the linked CSS and JS file on the subfolder "assets"
-copy all this into the "existing" JSP App.
+under "react-app\dist\" we will find an "index.html" and the linked CSS and JS file on the subfolder "assets" copy all this into the "existing" JSP App.

-DIY: copy the linking of the CSS and JS file into the needed jsp file.
+Copy the linking of the CSS and JS file into the needed jsp file.
-and copy the HTML Snipped:
+Than copy the HTML Snipped:

 ```HTML
 <div id="button-test"></div>